sneidenfernandes/DataViz/Tableau Data Analyst: Specialist/readme.md

-This repo contains visualisation files and dashboard exercises covered in Philip Burton's Tableau Specialisation Course on Udemy.
+This folder contains visualisation files and dashboard exercises covered in Philip Burton's Tableau Specialisation Course on Udemy.